Geutzzu/FurnitureStoresExtraction/README.md

 are all fed through multiple layers of self-attention and feed-forward neural networks (the 2 combined are referred to as a transformer block or layer - Trm in the image).

-On a high level, the self-attention mechanism allows the model to understand the context of each token by "looking at"  other tokens in the sequence.
+At a high level, the self-attention mechanism allows the model to understand the context of each token by "looking at" other tokens in the sequence.
 This means each token can consider other tokens in the input at the same time.
 This helps the model build understand the relationship between words in a sentence and pick up different meanings of the same word